Taye Taiwo: 2006–07 season

 Ahead of the 2006–07 season, Taiwo's performances at Marseille and African Cup of Nations attracted interests from European clubs.
 But he wanted to stay at the club.
 Taiwo started the season well when he played in both legs of the UEFA Intertoto Cup against Dnipro, as the club won on away goals rule following a 2–2 draw in the return leg.
 However, Taiwo was sent–off for a straight red card in the 4th minute against Young Boys in the UEFA Cup Qualification Round, as Marseille won on away goals rule following a 3–3 on aggregate.
 He then helped the club keep four consecutive clean sheets in the first four league matches for the side.
-It wasn't until on 17 September 2006 when Taiwo scored his first goal of the season, in a 2–1 win against Bordeaux.
+On 17 September 2006 Taiwo scored his first goal of the season in a 2–1 win against Bordeaux.
 He then scored his second goal of the season in the return leg of the UEFA Cup first round against Mladá Boleslav, as Marseille lost 4–2 on aggregate.
 Three days later on 1 October 2006, Taiwo scored his third goal of the season, in a 3–0 win against Toulouse.
 However, he was sent–off for a straight red card in the 56th minute, as the club lost 4–1 against Lyon on 22 October 2006 and served a two match suspension as a result.
 Taiwo returned to the starting line–up against FC Lorient on 4 November 2006, as Marseille lost 1–0.
 Following his return from suspension, he continued to regain his first team place, playing in the left–back position.
-It wasn't until on 24 January 2007 when Taiwo scored his fourth goal of the season, in a 3–1 win against Auxerre.
+On 24 January 2007 Taiwo scored his fourth goal of the season, in a 3–1 win against Auxerre.
 He then helped the club progress through Coupe de France, eventually reaching to the final.
 In the final against Sochaux, Taiwo started the whole game throughout the 120 minutes following a 2–2 draw and was the first penalty taker to successfully convert in the penalty shootout, as Marseille lost 5–4 in the shootout, therefore losing another final.
 At the end of the 2006–07 season, he went on to make 47 appearances and scoring four times in all competitions.